shivshankar123-star/Expense-Tracker/README.md

 - **Delete**: Remove an expense from the list.
 - **Expense summary**: Displays the total amount of expenses and breaks them down by category.
 - **Responsive design**: Works on both desktop and mobile devices.
-- **Weather display**: Display weather details of Aberdeen city, because I have hard coded this for practice purposes.

 ## Technologies Used